-- 1. All children can learn the basic math facts with understanding.
-"All children are able to master the basic facts including children with learning disabilities.
+- All children can learn the basic math facts with understanding.
+"All children are able to master the basic facts - including children with learning disabilities.
 All children can construct efficient mental tools that will help them."
 (Van De Walle, 2007) - 2.
 All three phases are critical to subsequent retention and recall of the basic math facts as well as the development of mathematical fluency in general.
-Students who skip any stage risk developing surface understanding of number and operation and/or fail to develop flexibility with number, which is necessary for successful problem solving. - 3.
+Students who skip any stage risk developing surface understanding of number and operation and/or fail to develop flexibility with number, which is necessary for successful problem solving.
+"Instruction must help students through these phases without rushing to know their facts from memory."
+(Van de Walle, 2013 p.
+171). - 3.
 Phase III should not be an emphasis until the student has developed a deep understanding of number and the operation involved and has acquired a wide array of strategies for use in solving single-digit computation.
 "Premature drill, however, will certainly be ineffective, waste valuable time, and for many students contribute to a strong distaste for and a faulty view of learning mathematics."
-(Van De Walle, 2007) - 4.
+(Van de Walle, 2007).
+"Drill in the absence of accomplishing these phases has repeatedly been demonstrated as ineffective" (Van de Walle, 2014 p.
+184). - 4.
 Acquisition of basic facts should be a component of the mathematics program not a pre-cursor to it.
 "There is no reason that a child who has not yet mastered all basic facts should be excluded from real mathematical experiences."
-(Van De Walle, 2007) We should not restrict any student's access to "the good stuff" of mathematically challenging concepts and problems. - 5.
+(Van de Walle, 2007) We should not restrict any student's access to "the good stuff" of mathematically challenging concepts and problems.
+Mathematics is not solely about computation.
+Mathematics is about reasoning and using patterns and making sense of things.
+(Van de Walle, 2013, p.188) - 5.
 We should never reach a point of believing that the student "just can't retain the facts."
 A student's failure to retain math facts suggests the need for more focus on early concepts of number and operation and subsequently more experiences with representations of the strategies and relationships of Phase II.